QCaudron/repeater_roundabout/submit_logs.md

 ---
 title: Submit Logs
-subtitle: Send in your logs for scoring
+subtitle: Send in your logs for scoring.
 ---

 ## When ?